2022 FIBA Under-17 Women's Basketball World Cup

-The 2022 FIBA Under-17 Women's Basketball World Cup was an international basketball competition held in Debrecen, Hungary from 9 to 17 July 2022.
+The 2022 FIBA Under-17 Women's Basketball World Cup (Hungarian: 2022-es FIBA U17-es női kosárlabda-világbajnokság) was an international basketball competition held in Debrecen, Hungary from 9 to 17 July 2022.
 It is the seventh edition of the FIBA Under-17 Women's Basketball World Cup.
 Sixteen national teams competed in the tournament.

 The United States captured their fifth title after a finals win over Spain, while France defeated Canada to grab the bronze medal.

 To be eligible for this competition, players must be born on or after 1 January 2005.

 Qualified teams

 1 Russia was excluded due to the 2022 Russian invasion of Ukraine and was replaced by Serbia.

 Draw

 The draw took place on 22 March 2022.

 Seeding

 Preliminary round

 All times are local (UTC+2).